 - Communicated the Business Ethics Policy, covering bribery, corruption, or any type of fraudulent Business Practice to all appropriate, including its suppliers.

 - Display the modern slavery helpline on internal communications including our monthly newsletter.

 - Raise awareness of modern slavery by publishing all relevant policies on the Comfy Group intranet.

 - Continue to operate a confidential employee assistance helpline for confidential support.

 - Encourage employees to report concerns and where applicable, contact the relevant authorities.

 - Employees who report concerns will be taken seriously and receive full protection under the Whistleblowing Policy.

-- Maintain a log of ethical audits for potential and existing suppliers before they enter the supply chain.
+- Maintain a log of ethical audits for suppliers before they enter the supply chain.

 - Continue to include modern slavery awareness during induction, including information on what external help is available, for example through the Modern Slavery Helpline, Gangmasters and Labour Abuse Authority and “Stronger together” initiative.